sguir/ppgcourse/exercise_BP.md

 # EXTRA EXERCISES

 ## The STDis Model and CONTRAST Analysis
-This **"combined" analysis** allows to evaluate to which extent the **population binary covariables are associated to specific markers/SNPs** using two different approaches: i) running the **STDis model** and hence, testing are (linearly) associated to each marker/SNP or ii) performing a **contrast analysis** to compute contrast of standardized allele frequencies between two groups of populations.
+This **"combined" analysis** allows to evaluate to which extent the **population binary covariables are associated to specific markers/SNPs** using two different approaches: i) running the **STDis model** and hence, testing if covariates are (linearly) associated to each marker/SNP or ii) performing a **contrast analysis** to compute contrast of standardized allele frequencies between two groups of populations.

 * The contrast anaysis can be interesting if the assumed linear relationship between the covariates and allele frequencies is not entirely satisfactory.

 * The association analyses (STDis, STDmcmc, AUX Model) carried out with categorical or binary covariables can be problematic when dealing with small data sets or if one wishes to disregard some populations.

-* Remember all the recomendations described above for the STDis Model
+* Remember all the recomendations described above for running the STDis Model

-To run this analysis (with allele data) you will need:
+To run this analysis (with read count data) you will need:
 * The **number of populations** in the analysis (```-npop```)
-* The **genotype file** (hgdp.geno in the input folder): the genotypes for each SNP and population.
+* The **genotype file** (hgdp.geno in the input folder): the genotypes (number of reads) for each SNP and population.
 In rows, the SNPs ordered according to their physical position on the chromosomes (if possible), except for the last two SNPs that where "articially" introduced.
 In columns: populations.
 Each population has two columns: one for the number of reads of the reference variant and the other for the the number of reads alternative variant (```-gfile```).
 * The **binary covariates file** (covariates in the input folder): In rows, the covariates.
 In columns, populations (one column per population).
 The order of the populations should be the same as in the genotype file (```-efile```).
 * The **binary covariates file** (covariates in the input folder): In rows, the binary covariates.
 In columns, the group membership of each population, 1 for first group, -1 for the alternative group, and possibly 0 if excluded from the contrast computation (```-contrastfile```).
 * To specify if you want to **scale covariables** (```-scalecov```)
 * A **prefix to name the output** (```-outprefix```)

-1. Run the **STDis and the Contrast Model** by submit the job script "run_stdis_contr_model.sh" with the **sbatch command**.
+1. Run the **STDis and the Contrast Model** by submit the job script "run_stdis_contr_model.sh" using the **sbatch command**.

 ```bash
 #In the scripts subfolder